MicrosoftDocs/sql-docs/docs/integration-services/lesson-3-add-logging-with-ssis.md

 ---
 # Lesson 3: Add logging with SSIS

 [!INCLUDE[msCoName](../includes/msconame-md.md)] [!INCLUDE[ssISnoversion](../includes/ssisnoversion-md.md)] includes logging features that let you troubleshoot and monitor package execution by providing a trace of task and container events.
 The logging features are flexible.
-You can enable logging at the package level or on individual tasks and containers within the package.
+You can enable logging at the package level, or on individual tasks or containers within the package.
 You select which events you want to log, and create multiple logs against a single package.

 Log providers create the logs.
 Each log provider can write logging information to different formats and destination types. [!INCLUDE[ssISnoversion](../includes/ssisnoversion-md.md)] provides the following log providers: